infinum/eightshift-docs/docs/boilerplate/icon-fonts.md

 ## Icon font files setup

-For generating icon font files we can recommend [Icomoon](https://icomoon.io/app/).
+For generating icon font files we recommend using [Icomoon](https://icomoon.io/app/).

 Icons, exported as `.svg`, will need to be impoted in a new set.
 Once all SVG icons are present in a set and named properly the icon font can be generated.
 It is also recommended that before downloading icon font option for generating preprocessor variables is selected.